 A little away from Amoudi Villas lies the far more luxurious and expensive Hyperion Oia Suites, named after the famous son of Ouranos the Titan.

-Comprising two key villas with their own outdoor pools and jacuzzis, the Hyperion Oia Suites are the ultimate in luxury, giving visitors divine views out over the Aegean in both privacy and comfort.
+Comprising two key villas with their private outdoor pools and jacuzzis, the Hyperion Oia Suites are the ultimate in luxury, giving visitors divine views out over the Aegean Sea in both privacy and comfort.

 Other Accommodation in Oia and Santorini